grandeurdev/arduino-sdk/README.md

 > onApolloConnected (callback : _Callback_) : returns _void_

-Receives a function to call when the device successfully connects to Grandeur Cloud.
+Receives a function which is called when the device successfully connects to Grandeur Cloud.

 #### Parameters